 The ultimate DIY is to simply BCC your list recipients from your professional email address, but this is not a great idea.

-To see how successful your emails are, and to give recipients a way to opt out without flagging your emails as spam, HostGator recommends Constant Contact for email marketing services.
-For businesses with lists of fewer than 500 subscribers, a basic subscription costs $20 per month or less, and there’s a free trial period.
+To get the tracking tools you need to measure your email campaigns’ performance, and to give recipients a way to opt out without flagging your emails as spam, HostGator recommends Constant Contact for email marketing services.
+For small businesses, a basic subscription starts at $20 per month, and there’s a free trial period.